 Amsterdam is very much a city of water with around 50 miles (80km) of canals, and well over 1,250 bridges.
 Taking a canal cruise on a glass-topped boat is really a must-do when visiting Amsterdam.
 Known as a 'rondvaart' (literally boat 'round trip') these tours will give you a different perspective on the city with its grand canals and beautiful 17th century houses.

-There are a many canal boat tour operators offering similar types of trips, from 1 hour daytime cruises to night-time dinner cruises.
+There are a many canal boat tour operators offering similar types of trips, from 1 hour daytime cruises to evening dinner cruises.
 Multi-lingual commentary recordings are available in many languages, depending on the operator.
 Getting on a boat can be quite relaxing if you have been walking around for a few hours.

-Rederij Lovers - Located at Prins Hendrikkade 25 near central station, they offer a variety of options from 1 hour day and evening cruises (€14), 2 hour candlelight cruise with cheese and wine (€32.50) and a 2 hour evening dinner cruise with drinks (€69.50).
-The company also offers its Floating Dutchman trips (€20) using an amphibious bus.
+Rederij Lovers - Located at Prins Hendrikkade 25 near central station, Lovers offers a variety of options from 1 hour day and evening cruises (from €15), 2 hour candlelight cruise with cheese and wine (€35) and a 2 hour evening dinner cruise with drinks (€75).
+The company also offers its Floating Dutchman trips (€22) using an amphibious bus.

-Lovers also operates the hop-on/hop-off 'Museum Line' boat which covers some of Amsterdam's major museums including the Hermitage and the Rijksmuseum.
-The loop takes 1.5 hours with full commentary and runs between 1000 and 1700.
-Costs €16, child €8.
+Lovers also operates the hop-on/hop-off Museum Line boat which covers some of Amsterdam's major museums including the Hermitage and the Rijksmuseum.
+The loop takes 2 hours with full commentary and runs between 1000 and 1700.
+A 24 hour ticket costs €22, children €17.

-Holland International - Part of Canal Company with jetty at Prins Hendrikkade opposite Central Station.
+Holland International - Part of the Canal Company group with jetty at Prins Hendrikkade between central station and the Victoria hotel.
 Their #1 Canal Cruise (€15, children 4-12 €7.50) has personal audio available in 19 languages.

-Blue Boat - Located at Stadhouderskade 30 (opposite Hard Rock Cafe).
+Blue Boat - Located at Stadhouderskade 30 opposite the Hard Rock Cafe.
 75 minute City Canal Cruise (€15, children 5-12 half-price) with audio recording in 17 languages.
-90 minute evening cruise (€17.50), 2 1/2 hour à la carte dinner cruise (€67.50, children 5-12 €45) plus a number of other cruises possibilities with different catering options.
+90 minute evening cruise (€17.50), 2 1/2 hour à la carte dinner cruise (€67.50, children 5-12 €45) plus a number of other custom cruise possibilities for groups.

 Note, combination tickets with various museums are also offered by many of the canal tour operators which could save you a couple of euros if you plan to visit that particular museum.
 However, for museum visits we do recommend the purchase of a Museum Card.

-See Amsterdam Canal Travel for other options including boat hire, canal bike pedalos, water taxis and gondola tours.
+See Amsterdam Canal Travel for other options including private boat hire, canal bike pedalos, water taxis and gondola tours.